 There’s been some discussion that ‘regular’ athletes don’t want to subsidize the cost of the system for drafting.
 And while I understand that, I’d argue regular athletes already do that today.
 After all, they pay for the cost of race officials/motos/timing systems/etc… All of which are there to prevent cheating.
 In 2025, a timing system is hardly just a finish line and chip.
 It’s numerous timing mats spread throughout the course, sometimes for race tracking purposes, but frankly, often to catch people trying to cut the course.

-Assuming I don’t care about purposeful cheaters opinions (and really, I don’t), I think most athletes do want a fair race.
+Assuming I don’t care about purposeful cheater’s opinions (and really, I don’t), I think most athletes do want a fair race.
 And that’s especially true the more forward in the rankings you get.
-Triathletes in particular spend incredible amounts of money on not just equipment, but traveling to races to qualify for other events.
+Triathletes, in particular, spend incredible amounts of money on not just equipment, but also in traveling to races to qualify for other events.
 Likewise, they spend even more amounts of time training, to get faster, to in turn work their way up the podium.
 Illegal drafting takes away from that.
 It’s as simple as that.

-But back to the point James was making, there’s a lot of other benefits of the system that can increase the overall race experience (in the same way race organizers pay other vendors to increase the experience).
+But back to the point James was making, there are a lot of other benefits of the system that can increase the overall race experience (in the same way race organizers pay other vendors to increase the experience).
 Live tracking being a big one.
 Most ‘live tracking’ today in races is simply athletes crossing timing mats every 5-20KM.
 That can be a lot of time in between for spectators/family.
-Likewise, the system could do crash detection, especially useful in triathlon where races span vast distances that might not have anyone nearby for some time.
+Likewise, the system could do crash detection, which is especially useful in triathlons where races span vast distances that might not have anyone nearby for some time.

 I don’t think it’s a matter of ‘if’ race ranger will become standard issue in endurance triathlon races, but just a quick of ‘when’.
 The cost piece will slowly take care of itself.
 Costs decrease with scale, especially for a small company like Race Ranger, and the more races that the company can enlist, the more it can spread out the underwritten cost of the devices.